Building inspections

 - Visible signs of moisture infiltration or deterioration

-Inspection Process
+Inspection process

-Inspection Agreement
+Inspection agreement

 Before the inspection, a service agreement defines the scope of the inspection and applicable standards.

-Discussion of Observations
+Discussion of observations

 At the end of the inspection, important observations and potential concerns are discussed directly with the client on site.

-Inspection Report
+Inspection report

-Standards of Practice
+Standards of practice

 Commercial and multi-unit building inspections follow a structured methodology informed by industry practices and engineering standards, with reporting tailored to the needs of the client and the transaction.

-Clear Reporting.
-No Surprises.
+Clear reporting.
+No surprises.

 One thing clients consistently value is a report that is clear, structured, and easy to understand.